TheSmashy/TFU/hardware/TFU-T2.md

 ## Tactical Mode Doctrine

-Shipping in **Mode Group 8 (1 / 20 / 50 %)** intentionally limits peak output to a safer, more practical envelope while retaining decisive escalation.
+Shipping in **Group 8 (1 / 10 / 50 %)** intentionally limits peak output to a safer, more practical envelope while retaining decisive escalation.

 - **1 %** — low-impact navigation and quiet movement
-- **20 %** — admin tasks, map work, and close-range problem-solving
+- **10 %** — admin tasks, map work, and close-range problem-solving with long runtime
 - **50 %** — rapid escalation for target ID and short, high-output bursts

 For users who understand the trade-offs, **Group 5 (1 / 20 / 100 %)** with an **H10** unlocks full driver output:

 - **1 %** — same low floor as Group 8
-- **20 %** — general work and search level
+- **20 %** — hard-working general-use level
 - **100 %** — maximum punch; treat as a 10–15 s burst mode with enforced cool-down

 **Thermal Guidance (Group 5 / H10):**